The Lean Language Reference

 (r : ααProp) : Prop

-• reflexive: x ~ x
+• reflexive: r x x,

 Equality is an equivalence relation, and equivalence relations share many of the properties of equality.
-In particular, Quot α r is most well behaved when r is an equivalence relation, and in this case we use Quotient instead.

 Constructor